Receiving Course Approval for Study Abroad Courses

 - If it seems like a course doesn’t fit well into any academic department at UTC, you can approach the Humanities Department to request a course pre-approval.

 - It is VERY IMPORTANT to hold on to ALL of your study abroad coursework (especially syllabi) and bring them back (or scan them in as electronic copies) as documentation.

 The Final Approval Process (after returning to campus)

 When you return, if all the courses you took during your study abroad program have pre-approvals in your file, then there is nothing you need to do.
-You will be contacted by the Center for Global Education to inform you that: your transcript has been received from the program you studied through and that it has either been sent to the appropriate department heads for final curse approval or that the record is now complete and been sent to the Records Office for posting.
+You will be contacted by the Center for Global Education to inform you that: your transcript has been received from the program you studied through and that it has either been sent to the appropriate department heads for final curse approval or that the record is now complete and been sent to the Registrar for posting.